 ‘Millions of years of evolution have just become man’s worst nightmare.’

-When an alien spaceship crash lands in a swamp mosquitoes that become mutated.
+When an alien spaceship crash lands in a swamp, mosquitoes become mutated.
 The mosquitoes grow to enormous size and attack campers in a remote northern wilderness…

 “Entering in with low expectations is best, Mosquito is a perfunctory creature feature diversion that’s far less annoying than the myriad of cheapo killer mother nature flicks to have come since.”
 Basement of Ghoulish Decadence

 “Mosquito is a classically bad monster movie with a low budget, and a neat idea.
 It delivers giant mosquitoes sucking on humans regardless of its limitations, and amounts to a very memorable guilty pleasure.”
-Felix Vasquez Jr., Cinema Crazed
+Cinema Crazed

 “Drenched in blood, guts, and giant bugs, Gary Jones’s Mosquito is so close to being a great horror movie that it’s truly depressing the film didn’t take itself more seriously and the actors didn’t take more lessons.
 The film opts for a high level of camp, but never drifts far enough into the clever comedy realm of Arachnophobia or Tremors to attain a more prestigious cult classic status.”
 Gone with the Twins